-ISBE will fully implement its accountability system including all required indicators, such as Progress in Achieving English Language Proficiency, to identify schools prior to the start of the 2018-19 school year.
+ISBE began fully implementing its accountability system including all required indicators, such as English Learner Progress to Proficiency, to identify schools in the fall of 2018.

 Section 2: Consultation and Performance Management

 2.1 Consultation

 Instructions: Each SEA must engage in timely and meaningful consultation with stakeholders in developing its consolidated state plan, consistent with 34 C.F.R. §§ 299.13 (b) and 299.15 (a).
 The stakeholders must include the following individuals and entities and reflect the geographic diversity of the state: